brsm1702/zabbix-promise/README.md

 # Zabbix API with ES6 Promise

 This is a promise-based javascript library for Zabbix API.
+This library works as a single js file in web browser.
+There is no dependency to other libraries such as jquery or nodejs modules.

 ## Installation